rinabella-gh/ublue-x13s/README.md

 ## Issues

 The two main issues I am aware of at this time are the lack of graphics acceleration and the video camera is untested and presumed to not work.
 Additionally, bluetooth is untested, but should most likely work.

+There are a few shortcuts that were made due to feasibility.
+Namely to do with building the installer ISO; there isn't a great way to just insert the dtb to the image.
+So we try our best.

 ## References